drakeglauser/CookieAuditor/README.md

 ## Running Program
 - Download the CookieAuditer file, and run it in any application that can run Java files.
+- File can be ran directly in a java IDE or can be compiled by terminal.
 - Copy and paste a URL link to get it to run.
-If the code doesn't give any cookies, that doesnt mean the code doesnt work, only that the website has no set-cookies.
+If the code doesn't give any cookies, that doesn't mean the code doesn't work, only that the website has no set cookies.

 ## Limitation
 This tool is for educational and informational purposes only.
 It should not be used as a security assessment tool.
 It does not intercept encrypted cookies and does not analyze JavaScript-based cookie manipulations.